cucurryx/coding-interview-cli/README.md

 # coding-inverviews CLI

 My goal is to implement a CLI tool like [leetcode-cli](https://github.com/skygragon/leetcode-cli).
-And my teammate(@[曾德勤 ](https://github.com/Zendq1998)) will wrap it to a Virsual Studio Code extension like [this](https://github.com/jdneo/vscode-leetcode).
+And my teammate([@曾德勤 ](https://github.com/Zendq1998)) will wrap it to a Virsual Studio Code extension like [this](https://github.com/jdneo/vscode-leetcode).